kellybos/microsoft-365-docs/microsoft-365/compliance/labels.md

 ![Label assigned to email in Outlook on the web](../media/16f6c91b-5eab-4574-9d13-6d12be00a783.png)

-You can also apply retention labels to folders, in which case:
+You can also apply retention labels to folders (except the Inbox), in which case:

 - All items in the folder automatically get the same retention label, **except** for items that have had a retention label applied explicitly to them.
 Explicitly labeled items keep their existing retention label.
 For more information, see the below section on the principles of retention.